Yeah, but continents have horrible resale value.

 - The Yeerks from Animorphs.
 Justified in that what they want from Earth is something that can only be found on Earth.
 Us.
 Or more specifically, our bodies with our big, fat brains ripe for infestation.

 - In the first book, it's stated that humans would give every Yeerk in the pools a host.

 - The Vagaari from Outbound Flight are a nomadic people whose most important resource is slaves from less technologically-advanced peoples.
 Not only are slaves useful for working and testing, but they can also be put into those clear bubble structures on the outsides of the ships.
 That way, the people they fight are reluctant to fire and kill innocent captives.
 Unless, that is, they make an enemy of Commander Mitth'raw'nuruodo...

-- Subverted in Dougal Dixon's Man After Man: the invaders in the end are descendants, which recolonized the Earth after stripping other planets off their resources.
+- Subverted in Dougal Dixon's Man After Man: the invaders in the end are humanity's descendants, which recolonized the Earth after re-engineering themselves beyond recognition for life on distant worlds, which they've also stripped of their resources.
 Guess what happens afterwards.

 - Neal Stephenson's Anathem: The Geometers/Cousins, in a roundabout way.
 Their actual goals are way too complicated to cram into a small example.

 - Elliot S!
 Maggin's novel Superman: Last Son of Krypton includes a scene in which Lex Luthor explains why so many aliens want to conquer the Earth.
 If you take over Earth you get six billion Earthlings to use as soldiers — so you can then conquer all the other planets in the Galaxy because Humans Are Bastards.